Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 7. Beware of scams and pickpockets

-A backpack looks ideal, but for various reasons, it’s really not always the best idea to carry one – see below.
+A backpack may seem convenient, but for several reasons, it’s not always the best choice in Paris – see below.

 Paris travel tips and tricks for first time visitors